JR-1991/SAS-tools/README.md

-# SAS-tools – FAIR tools for small-angle scattering (SAS) data
+# SAS-tools – FAIR tools for small-angle scattering data

 Welcome to the SAS-tools repository!
 We develop FAIR, scalable, and sustainable tools for use in analyzing and managing small-angle X-ray scattering (SAXS) data, small-angle neutron scattering (SANS) data, and more.